Suyamariyadhai: Cast

+Production

+The film began production in 1986 under the title Padhavi.
+A scene with Karthik and Pallavi was shot at Adyar Boat Club.
+The film was said to be produced by K. R. Vijaya's brother K. R. Narayanan.

 Soundtrack

-The film score and the soundtrack were composed by Sivaji Raja.
-The soundtrack, released in 1992, features 4 tracks with lyrics written by Senguttuvan and Vaali.
+The soundtrack was composed by Sivaji Raja, with lyrics written by Senguttuvan and Vaali.

-Reception
+Critical reception

-The Indian Express wrote "The film has nothing to offer to the audience except the song sequences".
+The Indian Express wrote, "The film has nothing to offer to the audience except the song sequences".